Generic Name: Fluticasone propionate

 Dosage Form: cream

-Fluticasone propionate cream, 0.05% contains Fluticasone propionate [(6α,11β,16α,17α)-6,9,-difluoro-11-hydroxy-16-methyl-3-oxo-17-(1-oxopropoxy)androsta-1,4-diene-17-carbothioic acid, S-fluoromethyl ester], a synthetic fluorinated corticosteroid, for topical dermatologic use.
+Fluticasone Propionate Cream, USP 0.05% contains Fluticasone propionate [(6α,11β,16α,17α)-6,9,-difluoro-11-hydroxy-16-methyl-3-oxo-17-(1-oxopropoxy)androsta-1,4-diene-17-carbothioic acid, S-fluoromethyl ester], a synthetic fluorinated corticosteroid, for topical dermatologic use.
 The topical corticosteroids constitute a class of primarily synthetic steroids used as anti-inflammatory and antipruritic agents.

-Chemically, Fluticasone propionate is C25H31F305S.
+Chemically, Fluticasone propionate is C25H31F3O5S.
 It has the following structural formula:

 Fluticasone propionate has a molecular weight of 500.6.
 It is a white to off-white powder and is insoluble in water.

-Each gram of Fluticasone propionate cream contains Fluticasone propionate 0.5 mg in a base of propylene glycol, mineral oil, cetostearyl alcohol, Ceteth-20, isopropyl myristate, dibasic sodium phosphate, citric acid, purified water, and imidurea as preservative.
+Each gram of Fluticasone Propionate Cream, USP 0.05% contains Fluticasone propionate 0.5 mg in a base of propylene glycol, mineral oil, cetostearyl alcohol, Ceteth-20, isopropyl myristate, dibasic sodium phosphate, citric acid, purified water, and methylparaben as preservative.